Tea

 Green Tea

-Like all true teas, Green tea is also a varietal of the evergreen Camellia Sinensis bush.
+Like all true teas, Green tea is also a variety of the evergreen Camellia Sinensis bush.
 Green tea originated in China, but production has since spread to other parts of the world.
-After Green tea is harvested, it goes through a single-day, three-stage process of steaming or pan-frying, rolling and firing to remove any bitterness and preserve the tea’s all-natural flavors and healing properties.
+After Green tea is harvested, it goes through a single-day, three-stage process of steaming or pan-frying, rolling and firing to remove any bitterness and preserve the tea’s all-natural flavours and healing properties.

-The sudden heat from steaming or pan-frying, blocks the enzymes that would otherwise lead to oxidation, hence Green tea is not oxidized like Black and Oolong teas.
-The leaves are then rolled on heated trays to reduce their moisture content and then carefully fired — drying them until they retain just two-percent of moisture.
-This process causes Green tea to retain its high levels of antioxidants and what separates Green tea from Black and Oolong teas.
+The sudden heat from steaming or pan-frying inactivates the enzymes that would otherwise cause oxidation; hence, Green tea is not oxidised like Black and Oolong teas.
+The leaves are then rolled on heated trays to reduce their moisture content and carefully fired — drying them until they retain just 2% moisture.
+This process helps Green tea retain its high levels of antioxidants, which separate it from Black and Oolong teas.

-While all teas are thought to offer a world of health-inducing benefits, Green tea is considered to contain some of the strongest healing properties of all teas.
+While all teas are thought to offer a range of health benefits, Green tea is considered to contain some of the strongest healing properties.
 Green tea is widely known for its powerful polyphenols, which are strong antioxidants.

 White Tea

-Is the least processed varietal of the Camellia Sinensis plant.
-Produced from the tender, white downy buds, White tea is hand-plucked only a few days of the year, right before the leaf opens.
-Fragile buds must be carefully monitored as they are withered and dried.
-This labor-intensive process produces a delicate and faintly sweet tea with a light grassy flavor.
-Since this tea is minimally processed hence White tea retains the highest levels of antioxidants of all the teas.
+It is the least-processed variety of the Camellia Sinensis plant.
+Produced from the tender, white, downy buds, White tea is hand-plucked only a few days a year, right before the leaf opens.
+Fragile buds must be carefully monitored as they wither and dry.
+This labour-intensive process produces a delicate, faintly sweet tea with a light, grassy flavour.
+Since this tea is minimally processed, White tea retains the highest levels of antioxidants of all the teas.

 White tea gets its name from the silvery-white hairs on the unopened buds of the Camellia Sinensis plant, but the tea itself is not white.
-When steeped, the tea retains a pale yellow color.
+When steeped, the tea retains a pale yellow colour.
 The rarest White tea is Silver Needle White Tea, which is grown high in the mountains of China’s Fujian Province.
-This tea is only harvested two days a year.
-With small yields and high demands, this tea remains one of the world’s most rare and expensive teas.
+This tea is only harvested for two days a year.
+With low yields and high demand, this tea remains one of the world’s rarest and most expensive.

 Oolong Tea

-Like all true teas, Oolong tea is also a varietal of the evergreen Camellia Sinensis bush.
+Like all true teas, Oolong tea is also a variety of the evergreen Camellia Sinensis bush.
 Oolong originated in Formosa (Taiwan) and in the Fujian province of China sometime during the sixteenth century.
-The exact timeline of origins of Oolong tea is shrouded in mystery, but it is known that the name “Oolong” means “Black Dragon” in Chinese, in reference to the long, twisted leaf forms.
+The exact timeline of Oolong tea's origins is shrouded in mystery, but it is known that the name “Oolong” means “Black Dragon” in Chinese, referring to the long, twisted leaf forms.

-As is the case with all fine teas, Oolong tea’s unique flavor profile is a direct result of how it is cultivated, where it is grown (including elevation and climate) and above all, how it is processed.
-Oolong tea thrives in cool, lush, highly elevated regions, and is native to China.
+As is the case with all fine teas, Oolong tea’s unique flavour profile is a direct result of how it is cultivated, where it is grown (including elevation and climate) and above all, how it is processed.
+Oolong tea thrives in cool, lush, high-elevation regions and is native to China.

-Oolong gains its alluring character and flavor through a meticulous, multi-step process that begins with withering and a brief oxidation in direct sunlight.
-As soon as the leaves give off a specific distinctive fragrance—often compared to Apples or Peaches—this stage is halted.
-Next the leaves are rolled, and then fired to halt oxidation when it is about halfway between Black and Green tea.
+Oolong gains its alluring character and flavour through a meticulous, multi-step process that begins with withering and a brief oxidation in direct sunlight.
+As soon as the leaves give off a specific, distinctive fragrance—often compared to Apples or Peaches—this stage is halted.
+Next, the leaves are rolled and then fired to halt oxidation when they are about halfway between Black and Green tea.
 The caffeine content is also midway between Black and Green teas.

 Chinese Oolong teas are often quite green and floral.
-Alternatively, Oolong tea from Taiwan, known as Formosan Oolongs are oxidized and fired for a longer period of time and brew a more ripe and fruity cup.
+Alternatively, Oolong tea from Taiwan, known as Formosan Oolongs, is oxidised and fired for longer, producing a riper, fruitier cup.

 Assam